 Guthrie is a somewhat small city located in the state of Oklahoma.
 With a population of 11,437 people and five constituent neighborhoods, Guthrie is the 42nd largest community in Oklahoma.

 Guthrie is a very ethnically-diverse city.
 The people who call Guthrie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Guthrie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Guthrie include German, Irish, English, Scottish, and Italian.
+Important ancestries of people in Guthrie include German, Irish, English, Scottish, and French.

 The most common language spoken in Guthrie is English.
 Other important languages spoken here include Spanish and Polish.